signalquest/SitePoint-Android-Java-Example/docs/Getting_Started/A4_SQ_Survey_Mobile_App.md

 # SQ Survey Mobile App

-## Overview
+SQ Survey is a comprehensive mobile application developed by SignalQuest for surveying and related use cases.
+While its source code is proprietary, the app exemplifies the capabilities achievable with the SitePoint SDK.

-SQ Survey is a full-featured mobile app developed by SignalQuest for surveying and related use cases.
-Although the source code is not available for this app, it demonstrates the type of app that can be developed using the SitePoint SDK.
+## Extended Features

-SQ Survey includes additional features that are not part of the SitePoint SDK but were developed within the app itself using the SDK.
+SQ Survey incorporates additional functionalities beyond the core SitePoint SDK, including:

-> **_Note:_** Some of these additional features in SQ Survey include:
+- Map-based SitePoint location display
-> - Displaying the SitePoint location on a map
+- Project-based point collection and storage
-> - Storing points collected with the SitePoint into projects
+- NTRIP caster querying and mountpoint listing
-> - Querying an NTRIP caster and displaying a list of mountpoints available
+- Multiple NTRIP server configuration management
-> - Storing multiple NTRIP server configurations
+- RTCM message and error logging for NTRIP
-> - NTRIP logging of RTCM messages and errors
+- NTRIP reconnection handling

-> - NTRIP reconnect handling
+These features serve as reference points for developers looking to expand upon the concepts demonstrated in the example app.

-SQ Survey can be used for reference to expand upon the concepts included in the example app.
+## Accessing SQ Survey

-To request a private version of SQ Survey, please [contact SignalQuest](https://signalquest.com/contact/corporate-information/).
+To request access to SQ Survey, please [contact SignalQuest](https://signalquest.com/contact/corporate-information/).

 <hr>

-## Start Developing
+## Next Steps

-For step-by-step instructions on interfacing with the SitePoint SDK, please refer to the [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md).
+For detailed instructions on integrating the SitePoint SDK, refer to the [Implementation Guide](../Implementation_Guide/B1_Implementation_Guide.md).